AnchalAgrahari/project-static-webpage-hosting/hostingGuide.md

 # CDN (Contant Delvery Network)
+*it is like mini server all arount the world .
+Instead of loading a website  from the main server , it ;loads from seerver near your location.
 It is a network of srever distributed to deliver static content faster to users.
-It has fastest caues of nereast location avalibality It can be able to handel large traffic
+It has fastest caues of nereast location avalibality It can be able to handle more users at once
-It can be reliable : if onee server fails other can handle it liks : cloudflare CDN, AWS cloudflare, fastly and others
+It can be reliable : if one server fails other can handle it providers:: cloudflare CDN, AWS cloudflare, fastly and others

+## CDN works : for example
+You open a video → your browser checks the nearest CDN server → if it has the video, it gives it instantly → if not, it fetches from the main server and stores it for next time.

 # SNS (Simple Notification Service)
-A massage service , used to send notification, alarms, alarts Notify via email or SMS if cludflare is invalidated
+A massage service , used to send notification, alarms, alarts
+* If a server goes down, it can alert your phone/email instantly.
+Notify via email or SMS if cludflare is invalidated
+* Lambda detects a file in S3 → SNS sends an email alert → you get notified.

 * ⚠️ SNS is optional for static hosting but useful in event-driven scenarios.

 # Cloudflare
+speed up the website
+protects it from attack like DDoS(distributed denial-of-service)

 | Feature             | Role in Static Hosting                                              |
 |---------------------|---------------------------------------------------------------------|
 | **CDN**             | Speeds up the delivery globally                                     |